adammurdoch/build-templates/README.md

-Some templates that generate Gradle builds, for benchmarking and profiling.
+Some templates that generate Gradle builds for benchmarking and profiling.